akefirad/manual-approval-action/README.md

 # Manual Approval GitHub Action

 A GitHub Action that pauses workflow execution and waits for manual approval before proceeding.
-Perfect for scenarios requiring human review, such as:

-- Terraform deployments (review plan before apply)
+Perfect for scenarios requiring human review, such as Terraform deployments (review plan before apply), or any workflow requiring manual verification.
-- Production releases
-- Data migrations
-- Any workflow requiring manual verification

 ## Features